garrardkitchen/gitlab-library/Garrard.GitLab/README.md

   - Automatically retrieves all subgroups across multiple pages
   - Supports ordering and sorting
   - Excludes any marked for deletion
+- Find groups by exact name or ID
+  - Returns exact matches for group name or path
+  - Automatically handles ID-based lookups
+  - Excludes any marked for deletion
+- Search for groups using a wildcard pattern
+  - Find all groups matching a search pattern
+  - Automatically retrieves all matching groups across multiple pages
+  - Supports ordering and sorting
+  - Excludes any marked for deletion
 - Get all projects within a group
   - Works with both group IDs and names
-  - Retrieves detailed project information including namespace data
+  - Retrieves detailed project information including namespace data and group ID
   - Option to include projects from subgroups
   - Automatically retrieves all projects across multiple pages
   - Supports ordering and sorting